curiosity-edu/Curiosity-Whiteboard/README.md

 ### 3. Solve API (server in `src/app/api/solve/route.ts`)

-- Validates the upload and reads current board items from `data/solve_history.json`.
+- Validates the upload.
+- Receives optional prior history from the client (as JSON string) for context.
-- Sends the image and the board's prior items as JSON context to OpenAI with the system prompt.
+- Sends the image and provided history to OpenAI with the format policy.
-  - Loads `mode_detection_rules.txt` and prepends it to the system prompt.
-  - Appends the format policy + JSON keys section (unchanged) after the mode rules.
 - Receives JSON `{ message, question_text, ... }`.
-- Appends `{ question, response, ts }` to the specified board, updates `updatedAt`, and persists to file.
 - Returns `{ message, questionText, boardId, ... }` to the client.

+Note: persistence of Q/A history happens client-side (Firestore when signed in).

 ### 4. Authentication